discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

 After learning what skills to press and in what order the last thing is to learn how to queque them and how to cancel some aftercasts.
 Skill quequing means that you can always click the next skill you want to press as long it can't interrupt your previous one (<Skill name="Polaric Leap"/> and <Skill name="Earthen Vortex"/> can do that for example) so as the action happens immediately when the previous animation is done.
 You can also use a skill while you are switching attunements which is done with <Skill name="Flame Uprising"/>, <Skill name="Quantum Strike"/>, <Skill name="Cyclone"/> and <Skill name="Rust Frenzy"/>.

 Aftercasts are animations that keep happening even after all the damage a skill can do has been applied to the target.
 They can be avoided by interrupting them with another skill.
 For example <Skill name="Rust Frenzy"/> has a long aftercast that can be interrupted with <Skill name="Polaric Leap"/>.
 Attuning to water is normally part of the rotation in the opener and after that when you have <Skill name="Tidal Surge"/> off cd and enough energy.
 On most fractal bosses there won't be enough time to attune to water due to how short phases are (exception being Ensolyss).
-You can save that attunement for cc.
+You can save that attunement for cc or emergnecy healing.

 In fractals, you will mostly use Conjures to precast skills at the start of the fight or between phases.
 The most important skills are <Skill name="Invoke Lightning"/> from <Skill name="Conjure Lightning Hammer"/> as well as <Skill name="Firestorm"/> from <Skill name="Conjure Fiery Greatsword"/>.